omgaks/CineVault/TRADEMARKS.md

 ---

-Copyright Â© 2026 Ashish Kumar Singh.
+Copyright © 2026 Ashish Kumar Singh.
 All rights reserved in the CineVault project name and official brand identity to the extent permitted by law.